codehs/chs-js-lib/site/examples/community/exampleproject/exampleproject.md

 ---

 This is an example of the files needed for an example.
-The top of the markdown file, `info.md`, has:
+The top of the markdown file, `exampleproject.md`, has:
+If you'd like to create your own example, copy this folder and follow the instructions in the [contributing guide](https://github.com/codehs/chs-js-lib/blob/main/CONTRIBUTING.md).

 ```
 ---